-US vaccine advisers say not all babies need a hepatitis B shot at birth
+US vaccine advisers say not all babies need a hepatitis B shot at birth; Sen. Cassidy calls move 'a mistake'

 The committee “is no longer a legitimate scientific body,” said Elizabeth Jacobs, a member of Defend Public Health, an advocacy group of researchers and others that has opposed Trump administration health policies.

-In a statement, she described the meeting this week as “an epidemiological crime scene” — a slaughter of how disease control professionals usually examine and act on evidence.
+In a statement, she described the meeting this week as “an epidemiological crime scene.”

 More News